When did you first join the equipment financing industry and what has been the trajectory of your career?

 When did you first get involved with ELFA and how have you been engaged as a member thus far?
 How has being in ELFA helped your career?

 I started getting involved in ELFA when I started CoreTech in 2008.
 ELFA has helped me do a lot of things.
 I’ve met a lot of people, and almost all the banks that are utilized in the equipment leasing segment of the market.
 So, all the banks you assign payment streams to, sign lines with and acquire transactions from—I have met all those banks through ELFA.
 The conferences that ELFA has are all about relationships—building relationships and putting together long-term partnerships—so you can make sure your company will grow and withstand any type of situation.

 What is the most rewarding risk of your career?

-If you had to pick one, which is more important when considering a hire—a soft skills or technical background?
-You can’t pick both, and please include which soft or technical skill is most beneficial to success.
+If you had to pick one, which is more important when considering a hire—soft skills or a technical background?
+Please select only one, and please include which soft or technical skill is most beneficial to success.

 What are the top 3 pieces of advice you would give to someone just entering the industry?